Strings in Go

 The second way to concatenate strings is using the Sprintf function of the fmt package.

-function formats a string according to the input format specifier and returns the resulting string.
-Let’s rewrite the above program using Sprintf
+The Sprintf function formats a string according to the input format specifier and returns the resulting string.
+Let’s rewrite the above program using the Sprintf function.

 package main